dimitri-edel/dte-workout-app/README.md

 I need to import the **environment variables** that I defined in **env.py**.
 Since, I am using a wildcard-import <code>from .env import *</code> I need to let the linter know that it is fine.
 I am doing that because there are no classes defined in that file only a number of **os.eniron** assignments.
-Which you can see as a setting for pylint in form of a coment: <code># pylint: disable=wildcard-import</code>
+Which you can see as a setting for pylint in form of a comment: <code># pylint: disable=wildcard-import</code>
 Also,I need to override the standard SQLite engine setting in settings.py by providing my set of settings:

 <code>